 In creative work, every year is a new opportunity to do more: to push yourself more, experiment more, and grow your skills.
 That’s certainly true for infographic design.
 Whether it’s trying a new format or illustration style, there are plenty of ways to push creative boundaries (here are 7 unique infographic styles to experiment with yourself).
 Luckily for us, designers and infographic creators around the world continue to impress, year after year.

-We believe good work should always be celebrated, so as the year comes to a close, we’d like to take a look back at some of the most interesting and inspiring infographic design we’ve seen (and, in some cases, had the privilege to create).
+We believe good work should always be celebrated, and we love a good roundup, so we’ve collected some of the most interesting and inspiring infographic design we’ve seen (and, in some cases, had the privilege to create).
 From branded content to delightful data visualization, animated infographics to static design, here are 75 infographic design examples to get your creative juices flowing.
 (Oh, and if you’ve found any you think should be added, drop us a line in the comments.)

 As publishing platforms have evolved over the last few years, more and more are showcasing animated infographic design.
 These eye-catching pieces show that you can bring just about any topic to life through movement.
 (If these inspire you, here are 3 ways to introduce animation into your static infographics.)